jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/configuring-ethernet-interfaces-using-horizon.rst

 #.
 Complete the required information for the type of interface.

     .. note::
-        For a |prod-os| OpenStack application data interface attached to a data network, the |MTU| must be equal to or larger than the |MTU|
+        For a |prod-os| application data interface attached to a data network, the |MTU| must be equal to or larger than the |MTU|
         of the data network to which the interface is attached.